mariahnorell/website/content/publications/proactive/index.md

 # Summary.
 An optional shortened abstract.
 summary: Career satisfaction is heavily influenced by the amount of encouragement an employee receives at work as well as the degree to which an employee has a balanced work and family life.

-# tags:
+tags:
-# - Career
+- Career
-# - Satisfaction
+- Satisfaction
-# - Proactive Personality
+- Proactive Personality
-# - Workplace
+- Workplace
-featured: false
+featured: true

 # links:
 # - name: ''